parinitmishra9/01-spring-in-depth/readme.md

 - Step 14 - Scope of a Bean - Prototype and Singleton
 - Step 15 - Complex scenarios with Scope of a Spring Bean - Mix of Prototype and Singleton
 - Step 15B -  Difference Between Spring Singleton and GOF Singleton
+- Step 16 - Using Component Scan to scan for beans